-In the operating theatre you will be positioned on an operating table and your head will be held firmly by a special device with three pins that are placed into the outer surface of the skull.
-A neuronavigation system (like a satellite navigation system) will then be used together with your pre-operative scan to precisely locate the site of the tumour, which can then be marked on the scalp.
-An incision can then be marked and a very small amount of hair shaved along the line of the incision before it is cleaned with antiseptic solutions and then surrounded by surgical drapes.
+In the operating theatre you will be positioned on an operating table and your head will be held firmly by a special device featuring three pins that are placed onto the outer surface of the skull.
+A neuronavigation system (like a satellite navigation system) will be used together with your pre-operative scan to precisely locate the site of the tumour, which can then be marked on the scalp.
+An incision (cut) can then be marked and a very small amount of your hair will be shaved along the line of the incision.
+The area will then be cleaned with antiseptic solutions and surrounded by surgical drapes.

-The skull is exposed by making an incision in the scalp and then a high-speed drill is used to make a small burr hole through the skull to reveal the underlying dura.
-A special drill (craniotome) is then used to cut a disc of bone, which is removed from the dura.
+The skull will be exposed by making an incision in the scalp and a high-speed drill will then be used to make a small burr hole through the skull to reveal the underlying dura (thick membrane surrounding the brain).
+A special drill (craniotome) is then used to cut a disc of bone (bone flap), which is removed from the dura.
 The dura can then be incised to reveal the underlying brain (and tumour).
-If the tumour lies on the surface of the brain (such as a meningioma) it is carefully dissected from the brain and removed.
-If the tumour lies within the brain substance then it is necessary to incise the surface of the brain and open the brain down onto the surface of the tumour and then the mass can be removed.
+If the tumour lies on the surface of the brain (as with a meningioma) it will be carefully separated from the brain and removed.
+If the tumour is inside the brain, we’ll make a cut in the surface of the brain substance down to the surface of the tumour so that we can remove it.

 What happens after surgery?

 You will be transferred to the recovery area for approximately one hour and then to the neurosurgery ward where observations will be performed regularly.
 These will include an assessment of your conscious level (asking you to follow simple commands, open your eyes and answer questions), examination of your pupil responses, tests of your limb strength and checks on your pulse, blood pressure and respirations.